secure-batcave/grafana_loki_promtail_cowrie_system/server/aws_setup.md

 ## 2. Basic AWS Account Configuration

 ### Secure Your Account with MFA
-1. Navigate to **My Security Credentials** in the AWS Management Console.
+1. Navigate to **Security Credentials** in the AWS Management Console (top right drop down menu).
 2. Enable **Multi-Factor Authentication (MFA)**.
    - Use Google Authenticator or a similar OTP (One-Time Password) app.

 ### Set Up Billing Alerts and Budgets
-1. Go to the **Billing Dashboard**.
+1. Navigate to **Billing and Cost Management** in the AWS Management Console (top right drop down menu).
-2. Set up a **Monthly Budget** to monitor free tier usage.
+2. Create a **Budget** to monitor free tier usage (eg. Zero spend budget).
-   - Create an alarm to notify you if costs exceed $0.
-3. Enable **Invoice Email Notifications** to receive PDFs of monthly invoices.
+   - Specify the email address to send cost threshold notifications to.
+3. Navigate to **Billing Preferences**, enable PDF invoices and enable AWS Free Tier alerts.
+   - Specify the email address to send Free Tier usage alerts to.

 ### Reminder for Temporary Accounts
 - If you’re using the account temporarily for the free tier: